Blue carts help turn a city green

-“When you’re starting a new service, it’s really important to make a great first impression,” said Steve Moore, city of Moorhead public works director.
+“When you’re starting a new service, it’s really important to make a great first impression,” said Steve Moore, former public works director for the city of Moorhead.
 “And you do that by using quality products that help you provide quality service.”

 Moore and the city selected 96-gallon totes for residential recycling and 300-gallon containers or dumpsters for apartments and multi-family housing.